dward2/BME547/Assignments/TSHTestDataConversion/README.md

 ## Grading Expectations
 * Good git usage and workflow
 * Meeting the above functional specifications
-* Appropriate functional modularity
+* Appropriate functional modularity that will allow for appropriate unit tests
-* Unit testing exists for your function(s) that determine the diagnosis, following appropriate nomenclature and comprehensiveness.
+* Unit testing exists for all functions that do any algorithmic work, excluding input/output routines.
-(For this assignment, unit tests are not required for input/output routines, or string handling, unless you find them useful)
-* Travis CI integration
+* Travis CI integration with all branches passing unit tests and PEP-8 style before merge
 * Conforms to PEP-8 Style Guide
 * Docstrings exist for all functions
 * Appropriate use of virtual environments, including a `requirements.txt` or